Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that a personnel user sees Assignment, Visits, Requests, and Finished tabs and can view only visits for their assigned places.

+**Preconditions:**
+- Personnel user account exists and is authenticated
+- Personnel is assigned to at least one place
+- Visits exist for assigned places
+- Dashboard page is accessible
+- Role-based filtering is configured

 **Actions:**
 - Step 1: Sign in as a personnel user
 - Step 2: Navigate to Dashboard page